2022–23 Sabah FC season

-The Sabah FC 2022–23 season is Sabah's fifth Azerbaijan Premier League season, and their sixth season in existence.
+The Sabah FC 2022–23 season was Sabah's fifth Azerbaijan Premier League season, and their sixth season in existence.

 Season events

 On 25 May 2022, Sabah announced the signing of Tellur Mutallimov to a two-year contract from Sumgayit.

 On 9 June, Anatoliy Nuriyev joined Sabah on a three-year contract from Kolos Kovalivka.
 Three days later, 12 June, Davit Volkovi joined from Zira on a two-year contract.

 On 17 June, Namiq Alesgerov signed on a three-year contract from Bursaspor.

 On 10 July, Spanish defender Jon Irazabal arrived from Amorebieta, signing a two-year contract.
 Five days later, 15 July, Abdoulaye Ba signed a one-year contract with Sabah, with the option of an additional year, from Arouca.
 Three days after that, 18 July, Emmanuel Apeh signed a two-year contract with Sabah from Tenerife.

 On 29 December, Alyaksandr Nyachayew left Sabah after his contract was terminated by mutual agreement.

 On 3 January, Abdulla Rzayev was recalled from his loan deal at Shamakhi, and joined Kapaz on loan for the remainder of the season, along with Idris Ingilabli.

 On 28 January, Abdulla Khaybulayev was loaned to Samtredia until December 2023.

 On 4 February, Higor Gabriel was loaned to Lviv until June 2023.